clairebear0508/ARRC_motor_control/README.md

 # MotorSpeedControl
-This is a Python application built using PyQt5 and PyQtGraph to control a motor via an Arduino and display real-time speed data in a smooth graph.
+This is a Python application built using PyQt5 and PyQtGraph to control a motor via an Arduino and display real-time speed data in a graph.
 The application also displays the current time and frequency.

 ## Features